BMW 1 Series Review 2024

 "Business users will be disappointed by the lack of a plug-in hybrid, since BIK rates on the petrols are quite high.
 But the two engines are pretty frugal in their own right, especially the three-cylinder 120, and the 120’s VED costs aren't too high either."

-In 120 form, BMW reckons you’ll get up to 53.3mpg in mixed driving.
-At the end of our drive through the German countryside, which included a few minutes on the Autobahn at three-figure speeds, some crawling through villages, and some enthusiastic driving on twisty roads, the trip computer showed an average of 45.6mpg.
-That’s really not bad at all, we reckon – a more concerted effort to be frugal would surely get close to the official figures.
+In 120 form, BMW reckons you’ll get up to 53.2mpg in mixed driving.
+At the end of one of our drives through the German countryside, which included a few minutes on the Autobahn at three-figure speeds, some crawling through villages, and some enthusiastic driving on twisty roads, the trip computer showed an average of 45.6mpg.
+That’s really not bad at all, we reckon: a more concerted effort to be frugal would surely get close to the official figures.

-The M135 meanwhile has a claimed economy figure of 37.2mpg, against which we managed 34.4mpg – again, not a million miles away, though in this case a driver enjoying the car’s performance to the full might expect less than that in daily use.
-UK buyers don’t get the diesels offered in continental Europe however, from which BMW quotes up to 65.7mpg.
+The M135 meanwhile has a claimed economy figure of 37.1mpg, against which we managed 34.4mpg: again, not a million miles away, although in this case, a driver enjoying the car’s performance to the full might expect less than that in daily use.
+Once the 123 version lands later on, official figures suggest that it'll return an average of up to 47.9mpg.

 The most recent HonestJohn.co.uk Satisfaction Index put BMW at 12th place out of 29 brands, conveniently beating both Audi and Mercedes-Benz, though lagging behind Porsche, and further still behind Lexus and Tesla at the top of the table.
 As far as individual cars are concerned, the previous-generation 3 Series came in at 18th, though the 2 Series Active Tourer to which the 1 Series is more closely related found itself in the bottom 20, which is less encouraging.
 We’ll have to wait and see how the new 1 Series fares reliability-wise, though BMW’s current engines at least have a pretty good reputation.